 We offer a comprehensive set of solutions designed to provide our customers with access to state-of-the-art capture technology that produces the high-quality data necessary to process images into dimensionally accurate digital twins.
 We derive product revenue from sales of our innovative 3D capture product, the Pro2 Camera, which has played an integral part in shaping the 3D building and property visualization ecosystem.
-Recently, we also have begun to offer capture devices and accessories manufactured by third parties.
+Recently, we also have begun to offer capture devices and accessories manufactured by third parties and Matterport Axis, a cost-effective motor-mount for smartphones.

 The Pro2 Camera has driven adoption of our solutions and has generated the unique high-quality and scaled data set that has enabled Cortex to become the pioneering software engine for digital twin creation, and we expect that future sales of our Pro2 Camera and third party capture devices will continue to drive increased adoption of our solutions.
-Product revenue accounted for approximately 26% and 30% of our total revenue for the three months ended March 31, 2022 and 2021.
+Product revenue accounted for approximately 18% and 31% of our total revenue for the three months ended June 30, 2022 and 2021, respectively, and approximately 22% and 31% of our total revenue for the six months ended June 30, 2022 and 2021, respectively.